Run old software, relive the 'aughts

 - If your PC is ready, download the Windows XP Mode EXE file from the Microsoft website (named WindowsXPMode_en-us.exe).
+If the file is no longer hosted on Microsoft, you can download it from CNET.
 Once downloaded, don’t run the file.
 This XP installer is only supported by Windows 7, so we’ll need to extract the files you’ll need from it to get XP to run on Windows 10.

 - If your PC doesn’t already have it installed, download and install 7-Zip before you proceed.
 Once 7-Zip is installed, locate your Windows XP installer file in Windows File Explorer, then right-click the file.

 - From there, click 7-Zip > Open archive > Cab to open the EXE file in the 7-Zip File Manager.

 - In the 7-Zip File Manager, double-click the Sources folder, then double-click the xpm file.
 This will open a second 7-Zip File Manager window containing your Windows XP virtual machine files.

 - Select the contents before clicking the Extract button.

 - Choose a suitable location for your files.
 You may need to create a new folder before you do this.
 Once you’re ready, click OK to extract the files to your PC.

 - Open the folder containing your Windows XP files in Windows File Explorer.
 Locate the VirtualXPVHD file, right-click > Rename, then change the name from VirtualXPVHD to VirtualXP.VHD, adding a period between XP and VHD.